robotology/assistive-rehab/doc/mkdocs/data/create_new_skeleton.md

 ## Accessing single keypoints of a skeleton

 If you want to access to a keypoint of the skeleton, you can use the `operator[]` of the class `Skeleton`, by passing as parameter the keypoint's tag.
-For example, the following snippet allows you the get the `shoulder_center` 3D coordinates:
+For example, the following snippet allows you to get the `shoulder_center` 3D coordinates:

 ```cpp